salmin609/salmin609.github.io/_pages/GPUSkinning.md

   Almost done!
 Just check if this node needs offset calculation and store to out buffer. \n\n And apply this bone transformations data to each verex"

+Final1:
+  - excerpt: "**Awesome!** \n\n
+  But purpose of this technique is to simulate many animations!"

 Term:
   - title: ""
 ---